Create an ActivityPub server

 Make the two actors follow each others

-Send a POST request to Alice's outbox with the following informations.
+Send a POST request to Alice's outbox with the following information.
+Please note that the JWT token retrieved after the signup is provided through the

 If you fetch this URL with an

-Accept: application/json header, you should receive all the informations about Bob.
+Accept: application/json header, you should receive all the information about the user Bob.

 If you now go to Bob's Mastodon account, you should see a notification that the user